damiandudycz/ps3/README.md

 # Acknowledgement

 If you use my project as a base for other forks or projects, please add contribution with url to my repository.

+Special thanks to:
+Model Citizen PS3 - for sharing knowledgle about Linux on PS3 Rene Rebe - for updating and maintaining kernel patches for the PS3 Immolo - for sharing knowledge about Gentoo
+OtherOS++ team - for making it all possible